ArtifactForms/MeshLibCore/documentation/workspace.md

 ## Let's create something more complex!

-To demonstrate the versatile capabilities of our library, let's expand on our simple cube example.
+To demonstrate the versatile capabilities of the library, let's expand on our simple cube example.
 By combining basic shapes and various modifiers, we can quickly create intricate geometries.

 **The basic concept:**